pavlo/mongoid-dynamic-clients/README.md

 ### Documentation

 `Mongoid::DynamicClients` extends [MongoId](https://docs.mongodb.com/mongoid/master/#ruby-mongoid-tutorial) a little bit
-and makes it easier to switch databases at runtime without the need to configure them all in `mongoid.yml` file.
+to make it easier to switch databases at runtime without the need to configure them all in `mongoid.yml` file.
 This is helpful when you do not know the databases you're connecting to at the build time, say you're developing a multi-tenancy or a white-labeable application where every tenant has its own database and you do not have the ability to enumerate them all in `mongoid.yml`.